-FAI judges must be qualified to judge at an IPC 1st category event.
+FAI judges must be qualified to judge at a FAI 1st category event.

-The name of the Judge appointed by the nation must be specified in the Preliminary Agreement to the WMPC, a Preliminary Agreement form without a valid judge is not valid and will be rejected by the Organizing Committee.
+The name of the Judge appointed by the nation must be specified in the Preliminary Agreement to the WMPC, a Preliminary Agreement form without a valid judge is not valid and will be rejected by the Organising Committee.